-See also: Huawei P30 Pro hands-on review
+See also: Huawei P30 Pro Review

 With that, let’s start with its 40-megapixel primary camera.
 This sensor is coupled with a really wide f/1.6 aperture and an optical image stabilization.
 And as you can see in the samples below, the P30 Pro takes stunning photos.

 The colors are just top-notch, which just gets better when you enable its fast AI scene detection feature.
 The contrast is deep and the dynamic range is almost perfect.